regregex/OS126/README.md

 - The paged ROM indirection routine places one byte less on the stack
 - OSBYTE calls to write to I/O memory avoid causing a dummy read cycle before the write, which upsets some hardware
+- OSBYTE 152 returns the next buffer entry in Y as documented, and the correct implementation is detectable
 - OSBYTE 206 [does not affect the stability][3] of other OSBYTE calls (thanks to TobyLobster)
 - OSWRCH enters NETV with C=0 so OSBYTE 208 does not disrupt printing